joeylockie/lockiemedia/README.md

 ## Running Locally

 Ensure you are serving the files from a local web server.
 Many simple HTTP servers are available.
 Using Python (as shown above) is one common method.
-Visual Studio Code's "Live Server" extension is another popular option for development.
+Visual Studio Code's "Live Server" extension is another popular option for development. test